LANL-Seismoacoustics/pisces/docs/source/tutorial.tables.md

 For further guidance or tutorials, please consult the [web](https://www.google.com/search?client=opera&q=sql+databases&sourceid=opera&ie=UTF-8&oe=UTF-8).
 Before continuing, however, here are two things to remember:

-1. **You don't have to use SQL.**
+1. **You don't have to write SQL.**

-    Pisces uses the [SQLAlchemy](http://www.sqlalchemy.org) (SQLA) package and its [Object Relational Mapper](http://docs.sqlalchemy.org/en/rel_0_9/orm/tutorial.html) to represent database tables.
+    Pisces uses the [SQLAlchemy](http://www.sqlalchemy.org) package (SQLA) and its [Object Relational Mapper](http://docs.sqlalchemy.org/en/rel_0_9/orm/tutorial.html) to represent database tables.

     > The SQLAlchemy Object Relational Mapper presents a method of associating user-defined Python classes with database tables, and instances of those classes (objects) with rows in their corresponding tables. --<cite>Mike Beyer</cite>, creator SQLAlchemy

     In other words, we can work with familiar Python concepts (classes, instances, and methods) instead of writing SQL (though you can still write SQL if you want).
     This doesn't mean you can _ignore_ the SQL-ness of your database.
-    You should still understand the concepts, you just don't have to write and manage SQL strings.
+    You should understand the concepts, you just don't have to write and manage SQL strings.

-2. **You don't have to install a relational database management system.**
+2. **You don't have to install a relational database management system (DBMS).**

     You already have one.
-[SQLite](http://www.sqlite.org) is part of the vast Python Standard Library, and SQLAlchemy is compatible with SQLite.
+[SQLite](http://www.sqlite.org) is part of the Python Standard Library, and SQLAlchemy is compatible with SQLite.
 SQLA is also compatible with [many](http://docs.sqlalchemy.org/en/rel_0_9/dialects/) other database backends, so you could scale up and use Oracle or PostgreSQL if it makes sense for your project, _and you wouldn't have to change your code_.

 <!--